Gelvey/Task-Master/README.md

 1. Ensure you have Python 3.11.x installed on your system.
 2. Install the required Python packages by running the following command: `pip install tkcalendar firebase_admin`
-3. Create a Firebase Realtime Database project and download the service account credentials JSON file.
+3. Create a Firebase Realtime Database project.
-4. Place the credentials JSON file in the same directory as the `Task-Master.py` file (make sure it is named `credentials.json`.
+4. Follow given instructions inside `credentials.json` file.

 ## Usage